-For Gentlemen it will be found agreeable, warm and healthy, to wear in the coldest or rainiest wea her, as the foot cannot become wet, if the Hydromaand healthy, to wear in the coldest or rainiest wealer, as the foot cannot become wet, if the Hydromagen is inserted.
+For Gentlemen it will be found agreeable, warm and healthy, to wear in the coldest or rainiest wears.

+For Gentlemen it will be found agreeable, warm and healthy, to wear in the soldest or rainiest weaher, as the foot cannot become wet, if the Hydromagen is inserted.

 Ladies may wear the lightest soled boots or shoes in the most inclement weather with impunity; while consumption, so prevalent among the young of our country, may be thwarted by general adoption.
-They entirely superede over-shoes, as the latter cause the feet to perspire in a very unhealthy manner; and, besides, are not dangerous wear to pedestrians in ity weather, like India rubbers.
-While the latter cause the feet to appear extremely large, the Hydromagen, being merely a thin slice of cork prepared, peculiarly placed inside, does not increase the size of the boot, or cause the foot to appear untidy.
+They entirely supersede over-shoes, as the latter cause the feet to perspire in a very unbealthy manner; and, besides, are not dangerous wear to pedestrians in icy weather, like India rubbers.
+While the latter cause the feet to appear extremely large, the Hydromagen, being merely a thin slice of cork prepared, piccularly placed inside, does not increase the size of the boot, or cause the foot to appear unitdy.

 To Children they are extremely valuable, as they may engage in exercise, with comfort and healthy effects.
 Their expense is so slight as to scarce need mention; besides those who patronise them will find their yearly doctor's bill much diminished thereby.
 As the Hydromagen is becoming more known, its sale is increasing to an almost incredible extent.
-Last year in London, Manchester, Birmingham, Liverpool, Glasgow, Leeds, Dublin, Paris, Antwerp, Hamburgh, and Berlin, our sales reached the almost incredible number of 1,732,459 pairs of cork soles.
+Last year in London, Manchester, Birmingham, Liverpool, Glasgow, Leeds, Dublin, Paris, Antwerp, Hamburgh, and Berlin, our sales reached the almost incredible number of 1,732,450 pairs of cork soles.
 This year the number will far surpass that.

+Ask the Faculty their opiniou of their value as a

-Ask the Faculty their opision of their value as a preventive for COUGHS, COLDS, BRONCHI-TIS, ASTHMA, and CONSUMPTION.
+number of 1,732,450 pairs of cork soles.
+This year the number will far surpass that.
+Ask the Faculty their opiniou of their value as a preventive for COUGHS, COLDS, BRONCHITIS, ASTHMA, and CONSUMPTION.
 Men's size, per pair, 2s 3d.

-Ladies' do. do.
-2s.

-Boys' and Misses' do.
+Ladies' do. do, 2s.
+Boys' and Missos' do.
 1s 6d.

-NOTICE.-From the Retail Prices we make a very liberal allowance to Jobbers and Wholesalers, so that any storekeeper can make a fine profit on their sale, while they are an arricle, that may be kept in any store, among any class of goods.
+NOTICE.-From the Retail Prices we make a very liberal allowance to Jobbers and Wholesalers, so that any storekeeper can make a fine profit on their sale, while they are an article, that may be kept in any store, among any class of goods. store, among any class of goods.

 For terms, apply to HARCOURT, BRADLEY, & Co.
-28 Ann Street, New York.
+38 Ann Street, New York.

-1855.
 LONDON HOUSE.
 New Spring Goods.